Home » Animal Facts » Are Kangaroos Related to Rabbits? (Let’s Find Out)

 • Kangaroos use their tails for balance while hopping.

-READ ALSO What Sound Does a Giraffe Make?
+READ ALSO What Does a Bobcat Sound Like?

 Rabbit Facts